When the power goes out, the last thing you need is to get caught without a source of electricity.

 Not all portable power solutions will suit your needs.
 There are multiple compact power solutions, such as solar generators, fossil fuel generators, and portable power stations.

-The EcoFlow River Pro with the 160W panel is an example of a robust portable solar generator.
-The 160W solar panel generates solar energy, which it stores in the 720Wh battery.
+The EcoFlow River 2 Pro with the 220W panel is an example of a robust portable solar generator.
+The 220W solar panel generates solar energy, which it stores in the 768Wh battery.
 That capacity is enough to charge most of your electronics and even appliances like a coffee maker, freezer cooler, or refrigerator.

-At a mere 16.8 lbs (7.6 kg), the River Pro is highly portable and perfect for camping, fishing, and off-grid adventures.
-The lithium-ion battery makes it highly efficient and produces zero greenhouse gas emissions.
-You won’t have to worry about the noise or toxic fumes created by fossil fuel generators.
+At a mere 17.2 lbs (7.8 kg), the River 2 Pro is highly portable and perfect for camping, fishing, and off-grid adventures.
+The LiFePO4 battery makes it highly efficient and gives it a much longer-lasting life than other battery types.

 Step 2: Choose the Right Battery Capacity